galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 Sequence comparison is a core problem in bioinformatics.
 It is used widely in evolutionary studies, structural and functional analyses, assembly, metagenomics, etc. Despite its regular presence in everyday Life-sciences pipelines, it is still not a trivial step that can be overlooked.
 Therefore, understanding how sequence comparison works is key to developing efficient workflows that are central to so many other disciplines.

-In the following tutorial, we will learn how to compare both small and large sequences using both seed-based alignment methods and alignment-free methods, and how to post-process our comparisons interactively to refine our results.
+In the following tutorial, we will learn how to compare both small and large sequences using both seed-based alignment methods and alignment-free methods, and how to post-process our comparisons to refine our results.
 Besides, we will also learn about the theoretical background of sequence comparison, including why some tools are suitable for some jobs and others are not.

 This tutorial is divided into two large sections:

- - Fine-grained interactive sequence comparison: In this part of the tutorial we will use `GECKO` and `GECKO-MGV` to perform sequence alignment between small sequences.
+ - Fine-grained sequence comparison: In this part of the tutorial we will use `GECKO` to perform sequence alignment between small sequences.
 We will also identify, extract and re-align regions of interest.
  - Coarse-grained sequence comparison: In this part of the tutorial, we will tackle on how to compare massive sequences using `CHROMEISTER`, and alignment-free sequence comparison tool.
 We will generate visualization plots for the comparison of large plant genomes.

 > ### Agenda